-Obtain information on net worth
+Obtain the information on the net worth

 Obtain information on where that net worth came from

-- With the client’s net worth established, companies should obtain information on where it came from (inheritance, employment, business, investment or company’s profits generated from legitimate business and commercial activities)
+- With the client’s net worth established, companies should obtain the information on where it came from (inheritance, employment, business, investment or company’s profits generated from legitimate business and commercial activities)

 - Generally, no single source is likely to account for the total value of net worth; but categories are likely to be few and generally well understood.
 It is often difficult to specifically identify the wealth from all the different sources, and there is no expectation to do so.
 The level of detail should be based on the client’s risk profile (reasonable measure).

 Verify the information on a risk sensitive basis

 Companies have to find evidence of proof of wealth documents from a reliable, independent source that confirms how the wealth was generated.
 SOW can be established through a combination of sources, such as: publicly available property registers, past transactions, internet searches, evidence of title, copies of trust deeds, documents confirming salary, tax returns and bank statements.